-NPCEditor employs a statistical language modeling approach called relevance models (Lavrenko et al., 2002).
-The central idea is to compute an abstract representation - a language model - for the ideal response to an input question, and then select an available answer that is the closest to the ideal answer.
-The language model for $A_Q$ - the ideal answer to the user's question Q - is the probability $P(w|A_Q)$ that a token sampled at random from the answer will be the token w, and is computed from training data in the form of question-response pairs.
-The language model of $A_Q$ is compared to the language models of all available character responses R - the probability P(w|R)that a token sampled at random from the response will be the token w - and NPCEditor selects the response with the closest language model to that of the ideal answer $A_Q$ .
+Croft 2002).
+At the center of the system is the computation of a language model for $A_Q$ - the ideal answer to the user's question Q. This language model is the probability $P(w|A_Q)$ that a token sampled at random from the answer will be the token w, and is computed from training data in the form of question-response pairs.
+The language model of $A_Q$ is compared to the language models of all available character responses R - the probability P(w|R) that a token sampled at random from the response will be the token w - and NPCEditor selects the response with the closest language model to that of the ideal answer $A_Q$ .

-The language model of each available response R is computed using Maximum Likelihood Estimation (MLE) with Jelinek-Mercer smoothing (Bahl et al., 1983):
+The language model of each available response R is computed using Maximum Likelihood Estimation (MLE) with Jelinek-Mercer smoothing (Bahl, Jelinek, and Mercer 1990):